tonytvo/blog-generator/content/blog/one-up-on-wall-street/index.md

   - Actors, real estate developers, musicians, small businessmen, athletes, criminals

 - ***PE Ratio***
   - Highest for Fast Growers at 14-20x.
-Company with a High PE must have incredible growth (for next 2 years) to justify its price.
-It’s a miracle for even a small company to justify a 50x PE, as may so happen during a bull market.
+A company with a High PE must have incredible growth (for the next two years) to justify its price.
+It’s a miracle for even a small company to justify a 50x PE, as may happen during a bull market.
-  - 1 year forward PE of 40x = dangerously high and in most cases extravagant.
-Even fastest growing companies can rarely achieve 25% growth, and 40% is a rarity.
-Such frenetic growth isn’t sustainable for long & growing too fast tends to lead to self destruction.
+  - 1 year forward PE of 40x = dangerously high and, in most cases, extravagant.
+Even the fastest growing companies can rarely achieve 25% growth, and 40% is a rarity.
+Such frenetic growth isn’t sustainable for long & growing too fast leads to self-destruction.
   - 40x PE @ 30% growth isn’t attractive, but not bad if S&P 500 = 23x PE & Coke PEG = 2x (PE = 30x @ 15% growth).
-  - Unlike Cyclical where the PE contracts near the end of the cycle, Fast grower’s PE gets bigger and may reach absurd, illogical levels.
+  - Unlike Cyclical, where the PE contracts near the end of the cycle, Fast grower’s PE gets bigger and may reach absurd illogical levels.
-  - Earnings are not constant and PE of 40x vs 3x shows investor willingness to gamble on higher earnings, vs, scepticism about the cheaply priced company’s future.
+  - Earnings are not constant, and PE of 40x vs 3x shows investor willingness to gamble on higher earnings, vs, skepticism about the cheaply priced company’s future.
   - PEG:
     -  < 0.5x: very positive
     -  1x: fair